 Assume that you are buying a Bond, whose face value is Rs.1,000, tenure is 10 years and the price is also Rs.1,000 with coupon rate at 8% (yearly interest).

 In such a case, the YIELD will be 8%.
 Because it means by investing Rs.1,000 (which is same for face value and price of the bond), you are receiving 8% yearly income up to 10 years.

 However, assume that suddenly RBI increased the interest rate.
-Assume that there are other options which are offering you higher returns than 8%.
+Assume that there are other options that are offering you higher returns than 8%.
 Hence, no one will buy such 8% yield bonds.
 In such a case, the price of this particular bond will fall.
 Hence, even though the face value remains the same i.e Rs.1,000, the price of the bond may fall.
 Assume it fallen to Rs.900.

 Now those who buy these bonds will earn more than those who purchased it at Rs.1,000 right?
 Because of those who purchased by investing Rs.1,000 and those who purchased by investing Rs.900 will earn the same interest rate of 8%.
 However, those who purchased at Rs.900 will have lesser investment to earn the same 8% returns.

 Hence, whenever the price of the bond (NOT THE FACE VALUE as it will remain same and will never change) goes up and down, then the yield on your investment will go up and down.
 Hence, while buying the bond, if the price of the bond is lesser than the face value, then the yield will be higher than the coupon rate.
 However, if the price of the bond is more than face value, then the yield on the bond is lesser than the coupon rate.